dm2912/Crystal/README.md

-O**This theme is intended for EMUELEC and only contains graphics for systems supported by EmuElec**
+**This theme is intended for EMUELEC and only contains graphics for systems supported by EmuElec**

 ==============================